Omotunde-Samuel-Segun/Data-science-3-Homework-/README.md

 model_new_stat

-#According to the predictions, the mean temperature for both Mont_Ventoux and Pic-du-midi are 6.05 and -3.79  respectively which differe from the measured one on the table, which has value of 3.6 and -1.2 respectively
+#According to the predictions, the mean temperature for both Mont_Ventoux and Pic-du-midi are 6.05 and -3.79   respectively which differe from the measured one on the table, which has value of 3.6 and -1.2 respectively.

+## Below is the result and its confidence interval

+##        fit       lwr      upr
+## 1  6.056723  3.974229 8.139217
+## 2 -3.791931 -9.040129 1.456266

 #EXERCISE 3: Evaluate model result by